samitha9125/react-native-timezone/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/3713253a365fe6a55615/maintainability)](https://codeclimate.com/github/samitha9125/react-native-timezone/maintainability)

-A Simple react native module to get Timezone and the Region of the Android/iOS devices.
+A Simple react native module to get the Timezone and the Region of the Android/iOS devices.

 # Motivation

-For a project of mine, I had to acquire the current selected timezone of the user.
-But unfortunately I could not find any react native package or react native in-build function which facilitates this.
+For a project of mine, I had to acquire the currently selected timezone of the user.
+Unfortunately, I could not find any react native package or react native in-build function that facilitates this.
 Thus I created a small library.

-Also, in v3.0.0 and above, you can access the Region details.
+v3.0.0 and above, you can access the Region details.
 More details can be found below.

 # Compatibility

-Timezone version 3.0.0 only supports React Native version 0.62.3 and above due to React Native Regular Expression Denial of Service (ReDoS) vulnerability.
+Timezone version 3.0.0 only supports React Native version 0.62.3 and above due to the React Native Regular Expression Denial of Service (ReDoS) vulnerability.

 | React native version | Tested | Result |
 | -------------------- | ------ | ------ |